 Last but not least, there was a great new trailer for Planet Zoo, a spiritual successor to the old Zoo Tycoon games that many fondly remember from the early Aughts.

 What wasn't at E3 2019 for PC Gaming Show?

 It would've been nice to see AMD and Nvidia up on stage at PC Gaming Show, but AMD decided to hold a separate event on Monday instead.
 The same could be said for Microsoft, who plays a major role in the PC ecosystem.

 Square Enix at E3 2019

-After the long-awaited release of Kingdom Hearts 3 in early January, Square Enix has been fairly quiet.
-What we know for sure is that Square Enix is currently working on Dragon Quest Builders 2 on Nintendo Switch, as it was announced during a Nintendo Direct earlier this year, as well as Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition.
+We were also reminded that Square Enix is currently working on Dragon Quest Builders 2 on Nintendo Switch, as that got a small spot in the keynote, as well as Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition.

 Sony at E3 2019

 Sorry guys, unfortunately Sony is skipping the E3 festivities this year and has said that it will instead find another venue to showcase the games and hardware coming down the pipeline.
-We’ll have more info on this shortly, but for now, we’ll just have to wait to hear more about The Last of Us Part II, Death Stranding and Ghost of Tsushima.
+That said, we won't rule out another State of Play event, like the one Sony held back in March.

 Ubisoft at E3 2019